 - autodiscover.domain2.com (subdomain)

-Multi Domain Wildcard SSL: Multi domain wildcard certificate is an ideal way to secure different levels of wildcard domains and subdomains, which are needed to be secure with robust encryption.
-A single wildcard SSL can secure one primary domain and subdomains but a multi domain wildcard can secure different wildcard domains and their subdomains.
-The below example can clarify about multi domain wildcard SSL certificates where a different level of domains can secure their subdomains.
+Multi Domain Wildcard SSL: Multi-domain wildcard certificate is an ideal way to secure different levels of wildcard domains and subdomains, which are needed to be secure with robust encryption.
+A single wildcard SSL can secure one primary domain and subdomains but a multi-domain wildcard can secure different wildcard domains and their subdomains.
+The below example can clarify multi-domain wildcard SSL certificates where a different level of domains can secure their subdomains.

 Code Signing certificate authenticates the publisher’s identity and ensures code integrity.
 Code signing certificate follows two types of validations like organization validation and extended validation (EV Code Signing certificate).
 If we talk about the EV Code Signing certificate, then EV Code signing with the help of the Microsoft Smart Screen filter builds the reputation of the publisher.
 Generally, the developer uses a private key to sign a code and users apply a public key to verify the publisher’s identity.
 Few famous brands deal with Code Signing certificates.